kotify/cloud-print-utils/README.md

 To build a layer you need **make** and **docker** installed on your system.
 The layers support only amazon linux 2 runtimes, eg. python3.8, nodejs12.x.

-By default only minimal subset of system fonts [installed](fonts/layer_builder.sh) if you need more fonts set `EXTRA_FONTS` env variable with space separated list of font packages to install, eg:

-    EXTRA_FONTS="liberation-fonts xorg-x11-fonts-cyrillic" make build/weasyprint-layer-python3.8.zip

-You can search for available font packages with `make fonts.list`.
+By default only dejavu fonts are installed, edit [build script](fonts/layer_builder.sh) to install others.

 ## WeasyPrint